Vatsal253/Bridge_Lab_2115001102/README.md

 	- Solutions on Annotation and Reflection related questions added
     # 25/02/25
 	- Solutions on CSV Data Handling related questions added
+    # 28/02/25
+	- Assignment on WebAPI on UserRegistration added